About Our Office

 For State Auditors, Financial audits require frequent travel year-round and TennCare/Medicaid audits require frequent travel on a seasonal basis.
 Overnight stays for both audits are generally confined to Monday through Wednesday evenings.

-The Comptroller’s Office offers a competitive salary and comprehensive benefits package that includes twelve days each of annual leave and sick leave, insurance plans, pension retirement plan, 401(k), college fee waivers, and much more.
+The Comptroller’s Office offers a competitive salary and comprehensive benefits package that includes twelve days each of annual leave and sick leave, insurance plans, retirement plan, 401(k), college fee waivers, and much more.

 Equal Opportunity Employer